arpitHub/arpithub.github.io/aboutme.md

 <img  width = "280" height = "280" style="float:left; margin-right: 20px;" src="/assets/img/me.jpeg" >

-Currently, I am working as a Data Scientist at [Mailgun by Sinch](https://www.mailgun.com).
-Prior to this, I have worked as Senior Software Engineer at [Agile Media Lab](http://agilemedialab.in/) for 5 years.
-I have completed my Master's in Engineering Management from Northeastern University at Boston in 2018 and Bachelor's in Computer Science from Panjab University at Chandigarh in 2011.
-My interest for Data Science started during my time at Northeastern when I realized that by applying correct knowledge and tools we can generate valuable insights from the data (Of course you have make sure about the integrity of the data). **Self learning** plays a big role in data science field, to this day I keep learning new things everyday and *This is the way!*.
+Currently, I'm crunching numbers as a Data Scientist at [Sinch](https://www.sinch.com).
+Before diving into data, I coded waves as a Senior Software Engineer at [Agile Media Lab](https://www.crunchbase.com/organization/weblogs-sl) for 5 years.
+I earned my Master’s in Engineering Management from Northeastern University in Boston in 2018 and debugged my way through a Bachelor’s in Computer Science at Panjab University in Chandigarh in 2011.

+My fascination with Data Science sparked during my Northeastern days, where I realized the power of extracting insights from data—ensuring data integrity, of course!
+Self-learning is my algorithm of choice in the data science realm—I'm always updating my code.

-In my leisure time I explore hiking places, [taking photographs](https://www.instagram.com/raw.arpit), play tennis and perform experiments with Raspberry pi(es).
+Off-duty, I'm trailblazing hiking spots, [capturing snapshots](https://www.instagram.com/raw.arpit), serving aces on the tennis court, and cooking up experiments with Raspberry Pis.

-My area of Expertise:
+Areas of Expertise:
-- Predictive Modeling
-- Business Intelligence
-- Automation

-The fascinating thing about Data Science discipline is that if it's used thoughtfully we can see good results.
-There are no shortcuts for implementing data science projects, so be patient, be smart and keep learning.
+Predictive Modeling (predicting the future, one dataset at a time) Business Intelligence (illuminating business strategies with data-driven insights) Automation (making processes as smooth as a well-oiled machine) The allure of Data Science lies in its ability to deliver data-lightful results.
+Remember, there are no shortcuts in this data maze—patience, smarts, and continuous learning are the keys to decrypting success!